 }

-Listing 12-16: Defining just enough of the search function so that our test will compile
+Listing 12-16: Defining just enough of the search function so our test will compile

 Notice that we need an explicit lifetime 'a defined in the signature of search and used with the contents argument and the return value.
-Remember from Chapter 10 that the lifetime parameters specify which argument lifetime is connected to the lifetime of the return value.
-In this case, we’re indicating that the returned vector should contain string slices that reference slices of the argument contents (rather than the argument query).
+Recall in Chapter 10 that the lifetime parameters specify which argument lifetime is connected to the lifetime of the return value.
+In this case, we indicate that the returned vector should contain string slices that reference slices of the argument contents (rather than the argument query).

+Prod: Confirm xref

-In other words, we’re telling Rust that the data returned by the search function will live as long as the data passed into the search function in the contents argument.
+In other words, we tell Rust that the data returned by the search function will live as long as the data passed into the search function in the contents argument.
 This is important!
-The data referenced by a slice needs to be valid in order for the reference to be valid; if the compiler assumed we were making string slices of query rather than contents, it would do its safety checking incorrectly.
+The data referenced by a slice needs to be valid for the reference to be valid; if the compiler assumes we’re making string slices of query rather than contents, it will do its safety checking incorrectly.

-If we tried to compile this function without lifetimes, we would get this error:
+If we forget the lifetime annotations and try to compile this function, we’ll get this error:

 error[E0106]: missing lifetime specifier